Skip to Main Content

 Common Indiana home insurance problems

-Homeowners in Indiana don’t experience the types of issues when trying to obtain home insurance that other states have, like Florida, Louisiana and California.
+Homeowners in Indiana don’t experience the same types of insurance issues that other states have, like Florida, Louisiana and California.
 However, there may be some concerns on the horizon that Hoosiers should be aware of.
 Due to changes in weather patterns and climbing average temperatures, Indiana is already starting to have more precipitation than average.
 According to the Indiana Climate Change Impacts Assessment, Indiana may see 6 to 8 percent more rainfall per year by 2050.

-This increases the risk of flooding in areas that do not have flood insurance and are not included in FEMA’s flood zone map.
-If you are concerned with potential flooding, check your address on First Street Foundation’s Risk Factor model to see what your flood risk is today and 30 years from now.
+This increases the risk of flooding in areas that are not currently included in FEMA’s flood zone map.
+If you are concerned with potential flooding, check your address on First Street Foundation’s Risk Factor model to see what your flood risk is today and several years from now.

 Frequently asked questions